SteveHindmarsh/CC.Input/README.md

     bulkCopy.WriteToServer(dataTable); // May also pass in DataRow[] }
 ```
-2. Upload with chunks in UI.
+2. Upload with chunks in UI & API.